yuzutaru/yuzutaru/README.md

 - 10+ years in mobile development
 - Experience in **banking and enterprise applications**
-- Worked with international teams (Singapore, Philippines)
+- Worked with international teams (Singapore, Philippines, Australia)
 - Delivered production apps used by real users
 - Comfortable working independently or in teams